It’s more fun when you follow the rules.

 What should I do when I catch a tagged fish during tournaments?

-Tribally hosted fishing tournaments: tagged fish (entire fish w/colored tag intact) may be turned in at the Natural Resources Enforcement Office, 517 Sequoyah Trail, Cherokee, NC 28719 for cash prizes during specified dates & times.
-Located across the street from the Cherokee Welcome Center off of Hwy 441.
-Follow the yellow “Fishing Tournament” flags and/or “Tag Redemption” banners to location.
-Tag turn in time is from 4:00pm until 6:00pm each tournament day.
-Tags will not be accepted outside of tournament dates & times.
+Tags from tagged fish may be turned in at the Natural Resources Enforcement Office, 517 Sequoyah Trail, Cherokee, NC 28719 for cash prizes between 4pm-6pm each tournament day.
+Tags are not accepted outside of tournament dates & times.

 All potential winners must: